Why Are Nursing Homes Negligent?

 There are two levels of care used in nursing home negligence.
 The first is the duty of care required by state and federal law.
 If this level of care is broken then it’s much easier to prove a negligence claim.
 But there’s a level on top of that called reasonable care.
 This is determined on a case-by-case basis depending on what the patient’s needs are and how the nursing home industry handles similar cases.
 A nursing home might not have the equipment or skilled staff necessary to perform care services for a patient with particular needs.
 That can lead to neglecting those needs.

 On the whole, nursing homes want to take care of every need of their patient.
 Be their advocate.
 Talk with your loved one, watch for changes in their condition, and talk with the staff about what they’ve seen.
-Together, you can help your loved one live a long and healthy life at their home.
+Together, you can help your loved one live a long and healthy life and avoid a negligent nursing home scenario.
 Contact Galligan Law today!